THE GROVE – COTTAGE GROVE

 2021 – Climate Change in Minnesota: Nature’s Solutions and What We Can Do (with Sachiko Graber of The Nature Conservancy)

-As disciples of Jesus Christ who honor the sacred worth of all people and love our neighbors, the Racial Justice Steering Committee, through education and action to heal our broken world, is an advocate for racial justice and equity, cultural transformation, and an inclusive community at The Grove.
+As disciples of Jesus Christ who honor the sacred worth of all people and love our neighbors, The Grove United Methodist Church, through education and action to heal our broken world, is an advocate for racial justice and equity, cultural transformation, and an inclusive community.